QwertyMcQwertz/debunkr.org-dashboard/README.md

 **Right-click menu doesn't show debunkr.org Dashboard**
 - Make sure you **selected text first** before right-clicking
 - Try refreshing the webpage
-- Check that the extension is enabled at `chrome://extensions/`
+- Check that the extension is enabled in your browser's extensions page

 **Analysis takes a long time or times out**
 - Large images or very long text can take longer to process